jhumelsine/jhumelsine.github.io/_posts/2025-08-31-what-is-an-object.md

 ### Chairman Mao
 <img src="https://live.staticflickr.com/31/96727458_434393623a_b.jpg" alt="Warhol's Mao" title="Image Source: https://www.flickr.com/photos/andydoro/96727458" width = "35%" align="right" style="padding: 35px;">

 [Andy Warhol](https://en.wikipedia.org/wiki/Andy_Warhol) pioneered silk screening as an art form.
 His Mao prints display multiple images of Chairman Mao printed from the same silkscreen template.
 The silk screen template is like a class.
 It defines potential.
 Images are realized when ink is forced through the silk screen template onto paper or canvas.
 Here is an example of nine images of Mao created by Warhol.
 He was not limited to this set.
-He could have created many more, and I have no idea how many color combinations he assembled.
+He could have created many more, and I have no idea how many color combinations he created.

 The silk-screen template was Warhol's class, and the prints created from it were his instances.